evangallant/ag-edge-effects/readme.md

 Below are examples of the model outputs on ROIs in the same region as the training data where USFS data exists, and ROIs in various different parts of the world without USFS data to compare to.

 ### **Against ROIs with USFS data to compare to:**
-Here we look two ROIs in Colorado which have similar Rocky Mountain-esque terain as was prevelant in the training data.
+Here we look two ROIs in Colorado which have similar Rocky Mountain-esque terrain as was prevelant in the training data.

 **Snowmass:**
 Despite the imperfect nature of the USFS data, the capacity of this model is shown here.
 The model accurately recognizes and categorizes the differences in vegetation types between north and south facing slopes in foothill features, and not only provides an upscaled map of the USFS data, but also addresses the small scale imperfections that define the low resolution approach.
 Here we see the model carefully discern between sparesly vegetated southern hill slopes and the densely forested northern sides while sticking the the same general categorization scheme as is present in the USFS data: